decentralized-identity/keri/docs/Q-and-A.md

 The root-of-trust is consistent attribution via verifiable integral non-repudiable statements.

 #### Seal
-A seal is cryptographic anchor; we have:
+A seal is a cryptographic anchor that provides evidence of authenticity; we have:
 1. Digist Event Seal
 2. Hash tree root Seal
 3. Event Seal